-- The application site covers an area of approx 51.29 ha of land at the Glenisla Golf Club, a public golf course (with approx 300 members), located to the east of Alyth.
-The site can be essentially divided into two parts, east and west.
-The western part is currently occupied by several existing golf holes associated with the course, whilst the eastern part of the site largely consists of agricultural fields, with the flood plain of the Alyth Burn running west to east. - In June 2010, the Council granted outline planning permission for the improvements to the existing golf club/course, the erection of 9 business units, the erection of a hotel, the erection of a nursing home and a residential development including a retirement village. - This planning application seeks to vary the standard time limit condition which was attached to that consent through a planning application made under Section 42 of the Planning Act.
+- The application site covers an area of approx. 43.5 ha of Errol Airfield, a private airfield located NE of the small Carse village of Errol.
+The site partly comprises land directly associated with the airfield (grassland located adjacent to the runways) and surrounding land which is in agricultural use.
+The site is perfectly flat, and is essentially a large area of undeveloped grassland / pasture which is set within an industrial environment that is created by the surrounding industrial buildings associated with the commercial operations at the airfield. - In 2010, the Council granted a planning in principle consent for the erection of a sustainable village comprising a mixed use development of 240 houses, industrial starter units, workshop/warehouses and associated offices, all contained within a structured landscape with significant belts of trees, earth mounding and water features.
+This approval was granted after the application, had been reported to a number of Council Committees (including full Council), before the Council finally resolved to approve the application, with significant modifications from what was originally submitted.
+The main modification was reducing the number of residential units from the originally intended 410 to 260. - This planning application seeks to vary the standard time limit condition which was attached to that consent through a planning application made under Section 42 of the Planning Act.
 The standard time limit condition which is imposed on the extant planning consent (condition 1) reads:- - Application for the approval required by a condition imposed on this Planning Permission in Principle shall conform with the requirements of Regulation 12 of the Town and Country Planning (Development Management Procedure) (Scotland) Regulations 2008 and of Section 59 (2) and (3) of the Town and Country Planning (Scotland) Act 1997 as amended by Section 21 of the Planning etc. (Scotland) Act 2006 and, in particular, must be made before whichever is the latest of the following: - (i) the expiration of 3 years from the date of the grant of the planning permission in principle,

-- (ii) the expiration of 6 months from the date on which an earlier application for the requisite approval was refused, or - (iii) the expiration of 6 months from the date on which an appeal against such refusal was dismissed. - The applicant has indicated that they seek to amend the condition to allow for a further three years to submit the required matters required by conditions. - Section 42 of the Town and Country Planning (Scotland) Act 1997 is a mechanism which allows for the submission of a planning application for the development of land without complying with conditions subject to which a previous planning permission was granted.
+- (ii) the expiration of 6 months from the date on which an earlier application for the requisite approval was refused, or - (iii) the expiration of 6 months from the date on which an appeal against such refusal was dismissed. - 4 The applicant has indicated that they seek to amend the condition to allow for a further three years to submit the required matters required by conditions. - Section 42 of the Town and Country Planning (Scotland) Act 1997 is a mechanism which allows for the submission of a planning application for the development of land without complying with conditions subject to which a previous planning permission was granted.
 Section 42 of the Act stipulates that in this type of application "the Planning Authority shall consider only the question of the conditions subject to which planning permission should be granted".